claraqin/neonMicrobe/README.md

 In addition to the R package dependencies which are installed alongside `neonMicrobe`, users may also need to complete the following requirements before using some functions in `neonMicrobe`:

 1. **For taxonomic assignment via DADA2**, you will need to install the latest taxonomic reference datasets for ITS or 16S sequences.
 Consult the [DADA2 taxonomic reference data webpage](https://benjjneb.github.io/dada2/training.html) for more information.
-The `params/user.R` file contains optional parameter slots for specifying the file path to the UNITE and SILVA reference datasets, respectively.
+For organizational purposes, we recommend keeping these files in the `data/tax_ref` subdirectory that is created after you run `makeDataDirectories()` (see "Input data" below).
 2. **For trimming of ITS sequence primers**, you will need to install `cutadapt`.
 Installation instructions can be found [here](https://cutadapt.readthedocs.io/en/stable/installation.html).
 Once installed, you can tell `neonMicrobe` where to look for it by specifying the `cutadapt_path` argument each time you use the `trimPrimerITS` function.
+For an example, see the "Process 16S Sequences" vignette or the "Process ITS Sequences" vignette.

 ## Overview